-Parents are, when collecting their child(ren), expected to be in the playground by the given end of school time.
+Parents are, when collecting their child(ren), expected to be inln the playground (PYP0-3) or at the front of the school (PYP4-7) by the given end of school time.

 Snack and lunch times are included in the schedule.
 Classes have a 15 mins snack break in the morning after which, they have 15 mins outside play.
 Children eat lunch with their class and have 30 mins outside play.
 The lunches and outside play are supervised by staff.